 Although their numbers were small compared to residents of English and Irish descent, Scottish migrants contributed much to their communities; some made significant and far-reaching changes to Newfoundland and Labrador society.
 Political reformer and physician William Carson, for example, published the first political protest pamphlets in St. John's and helped bring representative government to Newfoundland and Labrador.
 He also helped establish the first civilian hospital at St. John's, known as the Riverhead Hospital, which opened on 7 May 1814 in what is today Victoria Park.

 Explorer William Cormack, born in St. John's but raised in Scotland, trekked across Newfoundland in 1822 and provided the first accurate description of the island's interior, including its flora, fauna, and geological formations.
 His expedition is widely considered one of the most important and informative in Newfoundland's exploration history.
 In addition, Cormack founded the Boeothick Institution in 1827 and did much to record and preserve valuable information about Beothuk culture and society.

-Courtesy of the Archives and Manuscripts Division, Memorial University, St. John's, NL.
+Courtesy of Archives and Special Collections, Memorial University, St. John's, NL.